Cycling in Taiwan

 - Great Rides in the Bicycle Kingdom (2013) – Over a dozen cycling routes are featured along popular bikeways across the island on this PDF.

-- Taipei Cycling Map (2010) – This cycling map is now over 11 years old and much of the infrastructure has likely improved since its publishing, but can be a useful preliminary bike trip planning tool.
+- Taipei Cycling Map (2010) – This cycling map is now over a decade old and much of the infrastructure has likely improved since its publishing, but can be a useful preliminary bike trip planning tool.

 - Sun Moon Lake Cycling Itineraries – Downloadable pdf featuring four signed cycling routes in this stunningly beautiful area of central Taiwan.
 This Cycling Map includes parking, washrooms, visitor centres, and details on how to explore the Sun Moon Lake area by bike.